3.0 Prohibited Conduct (General Misconduct)

 When the alleged stalking satisfies one or more of the above definitions and the conduct is based on sex, race, ethnicity, color, sexual orientation, citizenship, age, pregnancy, pregnancy-related condition, termination of pregnancy, parenting or marital status, veteran status, national origin, religion or disability, the alleged conduct will be addressed in accordance with Complaint Procedure 300 or 400 as may be applicable.

-Disruption includes conduct that impairs, interferes with, or obstructs the orderly educational processes and functions of the College, including teaching, studying, research, College administration, public-service functions, and extracurricular activities.
+Prohibited conduct includes conduct that impairs, interferes with, or obstructs the orderly educational processes and functions of the College, including teaching, studying, research, College administration, service functions, and extracurricular activities.
 The prohibition applies to acts inside and outside the classroom setting.
+The prohibition encompasses events on campus as well as events at college-related activities that occur off campus, including, for example, a clinical site, a graduation ceremony in a county building, or an athletic field at another institution where College athletic activities are occurring.

-In campus locations outside the classroom, faculty members and professional staff members are authorized to take appropriate remedial action upon observing a student engaging in conduct that violates this Code such as requesting a student to cease disruptive behavior.
-The faculty member or staff member shall identify himself or herself to the student.
+Faculty members and professional staff members are authorized to take appropriate remedial action upon observing a student engaging in disruptive conduct or disorderly conduct as defined this section.
+Remedial action includes, but is not limited to, requesting a student to cease disruptive behavior and/or directing the student to leave the area.
+The faculty member or staff member shall identify himself or herself to the student unless the faculty member or staff member’s staff status as a College employee would be understood by a reasonable person in similar circumstances.
+A student’s compliance with a directive does not preclude discipline under this Code.

 3.4.1 Engaging in activities that materially or substantially interfere with the activities of other members of the College community, that cause substantial disorder, or that disrupt the regular operation of College activities or instruction.